 Middle States Accreditation

-The University of Scranton is accredited by The Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104, 1-267-284-5000.
-To view the University's Statement of Accreditation Status (SAS), visit www.msche.org.
+The University of Scranton is accredited by The Middle States Commission on Higher Education (MSCHE),3624 Market Street, Philadelphia, PA 19104, 1-267-284-5000.
 Click here to view the University's current Statement of Accreditation Status (SAS).

-The University's Middle States accreditation activities are led by Ms. Kathryn (Kate) Yerkes, Assistant Vice Provost for Planning & Institutional Effectiveness.
+The University's Middle States accreditation activities are led by Kathryn Yerkes, Assistant Vice Provost for Planning & Institutional Effectiveness.
 Ms. Yerkes serves as the University's Middle States Accreditation Liaison Officer (ALO).
-Contact Kate for any questions related to the University's accrediation status or processes.
 Click here to view the role of the ALO.

 Self Study 2019

-The University's decennial Middle States Self-Study is underway.
-The University's last self-study was completed in 2008, and this new report will be submitted to Middle States in winter 2019.
+The University's decennial Middle States Self-Study is now underway.
 As part of this process the University will demonstrate compliance with MSCHE Requirements for Affiliation & Standards for Accreditation, and identify strengths and opportunities for improvement in relation to its mission and goals.
-The University's Design for Self-Study documents our approach to this process, including the organizational stucture and membership of our Steering Committee and Working Groups that will undertake the research, analysis, and drafting of the self-study report.
-More information will be posted to this site as the process unfolds.
+The University's Design for Self-Study describes our approach, including the organizational stucture and membership of the Steering Committee and Working Groups that will undertake the research, analysis, and drafting of the self-study report, which will be submitted to MSCHE in the spring of 2019.
 Visit www.scranton.edu/selfstudy to learn more.
-To share comments or feedback, email email@example.com
+To share comments or feedback, email firstname.lastname@example.org

-Self-Study, an in-depth institutional analysis that takes place about every ten years.
-The self-study requires the institution to review its programs, services, and operations with respect to Middle States standards and its own mission, and results in report document the institution's strengths and recommendations for self-improvement.
-This report is reviewed by a team of peer reviewers who can make recommendations of their own to the the institution, and by leadership at MSCHE.
-The University of Scranton's next self-study evaluation will take place in spring 2019.
+Self-Study, an in-depth institutional analysis that takes place every eight years.
+The self-study requires the institution to review its programs, services, and operations with respect to Middle States standards and its own mission, and results in report documenting the institution's strengths and recommendations for self-improvement.
+This report is reviewed by a team of peer reviewers who may make recommendations of their own to the institution, and by the Commission.

 Members of the University of Scranton community can view a copy of the 2008 self study report, and the report from the Middle States' visiting review team by visiting the links below.
 These files can only be opened from an on-campus network location.

-Periodic Review, a process which takes place at the midpoint of the self-study cycle, requires the institution to review its progress toward meeting the recommendations for improvement made during its prior self-study and any other required progress updates.
-The PRR also requires supplemental information regarding an institution's planning, budgeting, and institutional and student learning assessment activities.
+Mid-Point Review, a process which takes place at the midpoint of the self-study cycle, requires the institution to review its progress toward meeting the recommendations for improvement from its prior self-study and address any other needs established by MSCHE during that process.
+This mid-point review replaces the prior Periodic Review Report, or PRR.
 The University of Scranton's last PRR was submitted in June 2013.
 Members of the University Community can view this report by logging into the my.scranton portal.

-Institutional Profile, an annual submission of a series of data and information about the institution, its students, and its programs.
+Annual Institutional Update, an annual submission of a series of data and information about the institution, its students, and its programs, along with updates to MSCHE from prior self-study or mid-point reporting.
 The University ALO submits the profile to MSCHE each spring.

 Within each of these three processes, institutions are required to document compliance with a several accreditation-related aspects of federal legislation, including specific elements of the Higher Education Opportunity Act (HEOA).
-The Office of Planning & Institutional Effectiveness partners with the Office of Institutional Research and other units across campus through the University's HEOA Working Group to monitor and document HEOA compliance initatives on a regular basis.
+The Office of Planning & Institutional Effectiveness partners with the Office of Institutional Research and other units across campus through the University's HEOA Working Group to monitor and document these and other HEOA compliance initiatives on a regular basis.